stonet-research/zns-tools/README.md

 ### zns.fiemap

 `zns.fiemap` is a tool that uses the `ioctl()` call to extract mappings for a file, and map these to the zones on a ZNS device.
 Since current ZNS support in file systems relies on LFS, with F2FS, this tools aims at showcasing the data placement of files and their fragmentation.
 With `FIEMAP`, a single contiguous extent, which physically has consecutive addresses, is returned.
-We use this to find all extents of a file, and show their location.
+It is used find all extents of a file and show their location.
 Extents can, especially over time as they are updated and the file system runs GC, end up spread across multiple zones, be in random order in zones, and be split it up into a large number of smaller extents.
 We provide an example output for a small run to locate data on a ZNS, located in the `examples/zns.fiemap.md`.
 For more details see the manual in `zns.fiemap.8`

 ```bash
 # Run: zns.fiemap -f [file path to locate]
 sudo ./zns.fiemap -f /mnt/f2fs/file_to_locate
 ```

-We need to run with `sudo` since the program is required to open file descriptors on devices (which can only be done with privileges).
+It needs to run with `sudo`, since the program is required to open file descriptors on devices (which can only be done with privileges).
 The possible flags for `zns.fiemap` are

 ```bash
 sudo ./zns.fiemap [flags]